top of page

 What if my current ITSM tooling is not easily supporting a Service Catalog ?

-There is no need for panic or quickly replacing your current ITSM tooling !
+No need to panic or rush into replacing your current ITSM tools!

-During my work as a consultant working with many (legacy) ITSM tools I have to be creative and often start the creation process of the Service Catalog on paper anyway, then gradually putting the information into a spreadsheet.
+As a consultant working with various (legacy) ITSM tools, I frequently need to be innovative, starting the Service Catalog creation process on paper and then gradually transferring the information into a spreadsheet.

-Many organisations have already a platform that is capable of publishing information to their internal/external users/clients.
-Most likely they call it the intranet or extranet when externally facing and these tools can be very well used as a starting point.
+Many organizations already have a platform capable of disseminating information to their internal or external users/clients.
+They likely refer to it as the intranet or extranet for external users, and these tools can serve as an excellent starting point.

-For many clients, the easiest solution was to simply start with the creation of the Service Catalog in Microsoft Sharepoint (or any other tool capable of publishing content)
+For many clients, the simplest approach was to begin creating the Service Catalog in Microsoft SharePoint (or any other tool that can publish content).

-As this is maybe not the end-goal it is a really good way to get started, experiment, and fine-tune the content.
-In a later stage you might start to create something in your existing ITSM tooling (usually by heavily customising - which I do not recommend) or by considering to move to a Next Generation ITSM/ESM Service Management Platform (which will turn out to be the best solution in the long run and where I can really help you with).
+While this may not be the ultimate goal, it's an effective way to start, experiment, and refine the content.
+Later, you might develop something within your existing ITSM tools (usually involving extensive customization, which I don't recommend) or consider transitioning to a Next Generation ITSM/ESM Service Management Platform (which will ultimately be the best solution, and I can assist you with that).

-The Service Catalog is build in Microsoft Sharepoint using nothing but the out of the box web parts.
-It took me around 1/2 day to setup the framework including the sample content that is used to go into discussion with the different Service Owners who then need to provide the detailed contact of each and every Service Description.
+The Service Catalog is built in Microsoft SharePoint using only the standard web parts.
+It took me about half a day to set up the framework, including sample content used to engage in discussions with various Service Owners, who then need to provide detailed information for each Service Description.

 Click HERE for the presentation